rajhraval/Evolving/README.md

 ## For the iOS App

 ### Requirements
-- macOS Ventura 13.0 or later
+- macOS Sequoia 15.0 or later
-- Xcode 15.0 or later
+- Xcode 16.0 or later
 - iOS 17.0 or later
 - Swift 5.9 or later